matinslh/Factera/README.md

 # Factera
-How to install Factera on your linux:
+How to install Factera on your linux. x86_64:

 First go to the https://factera.stanford.edu/download.php website and make an account.
 Navigate to Download section and follow the steps: